Drilon02/guitar-shop/README.md

 Infinite scroll for loading more results

 🛠️ Getting Started
-1. Clone the repo
+# 1. Clone the repo
 git clone https://github.com/your-username/guitar-shop.git
 cd guitar-shop

-2. Install dependencies
+# 2. Install dependencies
 npm install
-# or
+ or
 yarn install

-3. Configure environment
+# 3. Configure environment

 Create a .env file in the root with your GraphQL endpoint: